I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 The book where most of the research for this article came from.

 The Muppets are still around to this day, and they still appear in commercials from time to time.
-Kermit was most recently the "spokesfrog" for Lipton tea, a campaign that inspired a sassy meme about minding one’s own business after providing snarky commentary on a subject or someone’s behavior.
+Kermit was more recently the "spokes frog" for Lipton tea, a campaign that inspired a sassy meme about minding one’s own business after providing snarky commentary on a subject or someone’s behavior.
 This all stems from the same vein of the Wilkins’ commercials, showing that the spirit of Jim Henson’s early Muppet characters are still present in their modern-day forms.
-Vines can even be considered a grandchild of these early commercials.
-The jokes may be cruder, and the platform may be more modern, but it goes to show that no matter what the era, people love a quick and edgy joke.

 Nathan Ennik on March 04, 2019: